anhdxd/SafeKidCoreWithProxy/README.md

 # KMASafeKidCore - Đồ án siêu vip pro

 Filter network with proxy TLS, using Windivert.

 Write diary using app and web, block adult, game, app, safe search...

-Sync data and encrypt with server
+Sync data and encrypt with server.

-Include UI in Solution
+Include UI in Solution.